 In addition to the courses listed above, students are expected to select, in consultation with their advisor, additional courses appropriate for their areas of concentration.
 A student's committee may require that a student register for specific courses within or outside the Department of Human Genetics to gain knowledge in an area relevant to the student's area of concentration.
-Entering graduate students who are not fluent in English are strongly recommended to take a University course in conversational English.
-This course will not contribute to the student's GPA for the Graduate Program.
+It is strongly recommended that entering graduate students who are not fluent in English take a University course in conversational English, which will not contribute to the student's GPA for the Graduate Program.